Let’s play a game. It’s a game about your phone number.

 We are a call tracking company.
 Call tracking measures which marketing methods generate phone calls and which don’t.
 It shows businesses where their marketing is working and where it is failing.

 In order for Convirza to track all of this information, our clients have to choose and use call tracking numbers.
-These tracking numbers don’t replace their current number—all of the calls still ring directly to their business—but they do have to advertise the new call tracking phone numbers.
+These tracking numbers don’t replace their current number—all the calls still ring directly to their business—but they have to advertise the new call tracking phone numbers.
 They have to market new local or toll-free numbers on the radio, TV, in direct mail, on their website, on Google Places, in magazine, brochures, newspapers or online.
 They have to get these new phone numbers out into the world so our system can show them which marketing methods are effective and which ones are not.

 The short answer is – NO.